opencord/voltha-system-tests/README.md

 ## Running the sanity tests

-Assuming that you have brought up VOLTHA as described above, to run the the sanity tests:
+Assuming that you have brought up VOLTHA as described above, to run the sanity tests:

 ```bash
 git clone https://github.com/opencord/voltha-system-tests